Azure-Sphere-DevX/AzureSphereRemoteX.Server/README.md

 Remote GPIO application.

-Refer to the [Intro-to-Azure-Sphere-RemoteX](https://github.com/Azure-Sphere-DevX/DesktopDevX.Examples/wiki/02-Intro-to-Azure-Sphere-RemoteX) video for information on the AzureSphereRemoteX Server and Client Library.
+Refer to the [DesktopDevX and RemoteX wiki]](https://github.com/Azure-Sphere-DevX/DesktopDevX.Examples/wiki) video for information on the AzureSphereRemoteX Server and Client Library.

 ## Architecture